Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Simulations

 \section{Simulations}

-To evaluate the performance of the FNLMS and the FCLMS algorithms, we considered the problem of system identification.
-The FNLMS algorithm is evaluated for two evaluation protocols: i) the system with negative desired weights under noisy environment with signal-to-noise ratio (SNR) of $10$dB; ii) the system with all positive weights without any noise.
-The FCLMS algorithm is evaluated for negative weights only under noisy environment with SNR of $10$dB.
+To evaluate the performance of the FNLMS and the FCLMS algorithms, we consider the problem of system identification.
+The algorithms are evaluated for two evaluation protocols: (i) the system with negative desired weights under noisy environment with signal-to-noise ratio (SNR) of $10$dB; (ii) the system with all positive weights without any noise.
+The source code of all the experiments are available online; see \cite{Source}.

-The NLMS, the CLMS, and their fractional order variants are configured to equal performance at $\nu=1$.
-The performance of the FNLMS and the FCLMS is observed for $\nu=0.9$, $0.8$, $0.7$, $0.6$, $0.5$, and $0.4$.
+The NLMS, the CLMS, and their fractional order variants are configured to equal performance at $f=\nu=1$.
+The performance of the FNLMS and the FCLMS is observed for $f=\nu=0.9$, $0.8$, $0.7$, $0.6$, $0.5$, and $0.4$.

-For real inputs, we considered a random signal of length $1000$ obtained from a zero-mean Gaussian distribution with variance $1$.
-For the complex signal, a similar configuration is used however, the signal is obtained from a circular complex Gaussian distribution instead of a real random source.
+For real inputs, we consider a random signal of length $1000$ obtained from a zero-mean Gaussian distribution with variance $1$.
+For the complex signal, a similar configuration is used but the signal is obtained from a circular complex Gaussian distribution instead of a real random source.

 The experiments are repeated for $1000$ independent rounds and mean results are reported.
 For each independent round, the weights were initialized with zeros.
 The performance of all the algorithms is evaluted on mean deviation (MD) which is the $\ell_1-$ norm of the difference between the sought and the obtained weights, i.e.,